MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/deactivatepricelists.md

      For deactivating or deleting a Price List from the Active Price Lists, select **Sales** area in the Project Operations Left Navigation menu.
 Then in **Customers** section of the Sales area, select the Navigation item **Price Lists**.
 This will show you a list of all active price lists in the system.

      From here, select the Price List that you wish to delete and click on the **Delete** button from the ribbon.
 If this Price List was already referenced on any transactions in the past, you will not be able to delete the Price List.
 In that case, you can choose to deactivate it so it does not appear in any views.
 To deactivate it, select Price List and click on **Deactivate** from the page ribbon.

-        <b>Note</b>
+>[!NOTE]
-          You will need to perform both of the steps mentioned above for Project Operations to not use a Price List.
+> You will need to perform both of the steps mentioned above for Project Operations to not use a Price List.
 Only performing the Step 2 of directly deleting or deactivating the Price List from the Active Price Lists view will not be sufficient.
 You must also delete the association of this Price List from all the places metnioned in Step1.